gab-mol/ld50/docs/_build/html/_sources/index.rst.txt

 ..
-Entrega_NivelIntermedio documentation master file, created by sphinx-quickstart on Tue Mar  7 10:09:10 2023.
+Entrega Nivel Intermedio documentation master file, created by sphinx-quickstart on Fri Mar 10 08:55:34 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.